 What value safeguarding reviews and inquiries ?

 To weathered observers most inquiries / reviews deliver little.
-Let’s not forget recommendations stemming from them are for the consideration of executive of the institution.
-Whether any or all are adopted and effectively applied and enforced is in the gift of the institution.
+Let’s not forget recommendations stemming from them are for the consideration of the institution’s executive.
+Whether any or all are adopted, effectively applied and enforced is in the gift of the institution.
 IICSA, the statutory inquiry, can only make recommendations for the government to consider.
 Here is a short and sharp link to the profoundly limp IICSA recommendations for the Anglican Church.
 Many of the Anglican abusees are understandably disappointed because the recommendations rely on the leopard voluntarily changing its spots.
 The Dame Janet Smith review on child abuse at the BBC failed in many areas for perfectly identifiable reasons that we detailed in this review.
 It was a similar story with the review of safeguarding in NHS settings following Savile’s abuses which we reviewed here.

 In summary these exercises are an example of the mountain groaning and giving forth a mouse.

 The Terms of Reference is the first place to visit to appreciate scope of the Review.
 Such were our concerns we sent a submission.

 The first paragraph distils our concern.

 Our letter then introduced Mandate Now citing the reviews to which we have contributed and on what subject.
 Incidentally this included the long awaited review commissioned by the Football Association which is chaired by Clive Sheldon QC.
 We then explained our concerns ……..

 The links in the letter are provided in the bullet list below each extract in this article.

 - Baroness Brinton